samvera/hyrax/README.md

 rake db:migrate
 ```

+## Start Redis

+[Redis](http://redis.io/) is a key-value store that Sufia uses to provide activity streams on repository objects and users, and to prevent race conditions as a global mutex when modifying order-persisting objects.

+Starting up Redis will depend on your operating system, and may in fact already be started on your system.
+You may want to consult the [Redis documentation](http://redis.io/documentation) for help doing this.

 ## Start Solr

 If you already have an instance of Solr that you would like to use, you may skip this step.
 Open a new terminal window and type:
 ```
 solr_wrapper -d solr/config/ --collection_name hydra-development